monster-js/docs-v1/docs/module.md

 Components can be registered to a module so that they can interact with each other.

 For example, we have a parent component and a child component.
-The child component is rendered inside the template of the parent module.
+The child component is rendered inside the view of the parent component.
-So the parent and child module needs to be registered in the module.
+So the parent and child components needs to be registered in the module.

 Ex.